About Citation Styles

 FMI: RefWorks Tutorials

 For every paper or project you prepare for a class, you will need to include a bibliography or list of the information sources used.
-Every source you use MUST be cited...books, articles, websites, graphics, charts, audio files, video clips, etc.
+Every source you use MUST be cited...books, articles, websites, graphics, images, charts, audio files, video clips, etc.

 You also want your professor and anyone else who reads your work to be able to identify and locate the sources you used.
 Plus, citations lend credibility and authority to your research paper or project!